Gary Wilmot Biography

 Gary spent a highly successful period at the Bristol Old Vic (and touring) in Willy Russell’s play ‘One For The Road’ and starred in the concert tour of ‘Music To Watch Girls By’ singing, in his own inimitable style.

 Next a No 1 Tour of Alan Ayckbourn’s ‘Confusions’.

 In 2001 Gary joined The New Shakespeare Company to play the role of Bottom in ‘A_Midsummer_Night’s_Dream’ (Open Air Theatre Regent’s Park) and the Pirate King in ‘Pirates of Penzance.’

-Gary spent most 2003/4 occupying the number one dressing room at The London Palladium, where he was starring in the record breaking ‘Chitty_Chitty_Bang_Bang’ and ending his year with his own national concert tour ‘My-Kind_Of_Music’ taking him to many major concert venues throughout the country.
+Gary spent most of 2003/4 occupying the No.1 dressing room at The London Palladium, where he was starring in the record breaking ‘Chitty_Chitty_Bang_Bang’ and ending the year with his own national concert tour ‘My-Kind_Of_Music’ taking him to major concert venues throughout the country.

 In the summer of 2008, Gary played the Lion in The Festival Theatre's The Wizard of Oz and ended the year with a great run in Manchester as the show stopping Smee in Peter Pan.